lukepuplett/notes/evm/mastering-ethereum.md

 - Page 273, begins intro of an Auction (NFT) Dapp with code in the book's GitHub repo.
 - Important point is the contracts have no special privileged user address or logic.
 - Only the auction owner has some extra rights over their auction.
+- One the one hand, privileged accounts are dangerous but they offer sometimes necessary controls, esp. to mitigate bugs.
+Also, these accounts can be stolen.
+- **Note** - I suspect the privileged account account could be another contract which itself calls the manager funcitons only if 5 EOAs have signed a nonce, or have each called their own dedicated step function.
+- The demo app runs on a local HTTP server but needs access to an Ethereum node with JSON-RPC and websockets open.
+The frontend config then needs configuring with the deployed contract addresses.
+Once deployed, the auction app cannot ever be stopped or controlled.
+The assets (img etc.) are stored on Swarm.
+- Anyone can interact by direct transaction or by running the website on their machine/node.
+- The dapp code is on GitHub; now, can store this code on Swarm/IPFS and access the dapp by Ethereum Name Service.
+- The whole dapp can be stored on Swarm and "hosted" from a Swarm node, part of Go Ethereum; point it at Geth for its JSON-RPC API, then open http://localhost:8500 to see a simple web UI to lookup a file by hash or its ENS name.
+- A dapp web frontend will require its relative URLs etc. to be rewritten, so it needs packaging (the demo script on page 280 show `.map` sibling files which I assume are for restoring the folder structure).
+- The final Swarm URL is bzz://abl64cf and that's shit so ENS comes to the rescue.
+- ENS is itself a dapp specified formally in EIP 137, 162 and 181.
+It follows a "sandwich" design; simple bottom layer, the layers of complex "replaceable" code, then a simple top layer that "keeps all the funds in separate accounts".

+##### Bottom Layer: Name Owners and Resolvers

+- ENS operates on nodes; human readable names convert to nodes using the Namehash algorithm.
+- Base layer contracts let node owners set information and create sub nodes: set resolver, TTL, transfer owner and create owners of subnodes.
+- Namehash just recursively hashes from the root 0x0 then eth > domain > subdomain etc. `keccak(<root node>) + keccak('eth')` and so on.
+- A simple Python implementation is printed on page 283.
+Due to name normalization THIS has the same hash as this.
+Use names compatible with old DNS; 64 characters per label where full name < 255.
+- Root node owner is 4 of 7 multisig for TLD creation.
+- Resolvers are contracts that can ensure queries like what Swarm address is the entrypoint for a dapp, what address receives payments to the dapp, or what the hash of the app is (for verifying its integrity).
 -